scmscomb/scmscomb.github.io/student.md

 ---

 title: "Student Seminar"
-description: "<div style="width: 100pt">This student seminar will be held online every two weeks on Friday 10:00 am, between the SCMS seminar.
+description: "This student seminar will be held online every two weeks on Friday 10:00 am, between the SCMS seminar.
 It is organized by Yaobing Chen(FDU), Fan Chang(SDU), Hongjun Ge(USTC), Junxue Zhang(NKU), Chaoliang Tang(FDU).
-Please contact the organizers if you are interested in giving a talk.</div>"
+Please contact the organizers if you are interested in giving a talk."
 layout: sub
 filename: student
 ---